com-480-data-visualization/project-2023-snl/README.md

 **10% of the final grade**
 ### Sketches of the vizualiation

+### List the tools

+Database management system: File format CSV, loaded using a CSV loader, and parsed using ....

+Front-end technologies: We will use HTML, CSS, and JavaScript to create the user interface and design of your website.

+Data visualization library: You will need a data visualization library to create the charts and graphs that will display the carbon emissions data.
+We will use D3.js, Chart.js, and Plotly.js.

+Programming language: We will use a programming language to build our web application.
+We will use Scala JS.

+Web hosting: We will be hosting the website on GitHub.

+### Pieces to implement
+#### Dataset preparation:
+* Clean and transform the data as necessary.
+* Load the data into the  database management system.
+#### User interface design:
+* Design the user interface of our website.
+* Use HTML, CSS, and JavaScript to create a responsive design.
+* Include input fields and buttons to allow users to select the carbon emission of either food or transport.
+Then for food they select all the food items they consume alongside its consumption; and for transport, they select means of transport and distance travelled.
+#### User input handling:
+* Write code to handle user input from the website.
+* Retrieve data from the database based on the user input.
+* Calculate carbon emissions based on the user input.
+#### Data visualization:
+* Write code to handle user input from the website.
+* Retrieve data from the database based on the user input.
+* Calculate carbon emissions based on the user input.
+#### Data visualization:
+* With the data visualization library create charts and graphs.
+* Write code to create visualizations of carbon emissions data.
+* Display the visualizations using bar chart for food and travel on the website.
+* Display the world map, and then display the carbon emission of the country on which mouse is hovered.
+A pop up box will display carbon emissions over the year and predicted carbon emissions for the future years.
+#### Testing and deployment:
+* Test the website and its functionality.
+* Deploy the website to a web hosting service GitHub.
+* Test the website again after deployment.

+### List extra ideas

+* Compare individual consumption to average consumption of countries.
+*

+### Basic skeleton of the visualization/widgets

 ## Milestone 3 (4th June, 5pm)

 **80% of the final grade**